fdenbl789/Nashville-Traffic-Accidents/README.md

 <img src="images/Picture%20of%20Nashville.jpg" width="650">

 ## Introduction:
-I am presenting about what features lead to higher/lower injury or fatality rates among car accidents.
+This project is about what features lead to higher/lower injury or fatality rates among car accidents.
 My interest in self-driving cars lead me to this topic.

 ## Objective:
 To do EDA and test different classification models to determine which features have the most positive or negative influence on injury or fatality.
-These results can be used to reduce the amount injuries and fatalities due to traffic accidents.
+These results can be used to reduce the amount injuries and fatalities due to accidents.

 ## The Dataset:
 Obtained 34,000+ accidents from the Metro Nashville Police Department sourced with Socrata Open Data API.
 Some of the features included weather, collision type and lighting conditions.
 Since these features are categorical, I created dummy columns with them.
 I also did some feature engineering with the datetime feature.
 I created 'hour_of_day', 'month', 'day_of_week' and 'is_holiday' features from datetime.